ecs-org/ecs-docs/admin-manual/mocca_pdfas.md

   * [http://git.egiz.gv.at/mocca](http://git.egiz.gv.at/mocca)

 ### Changes
+* MOCCA 1.4.1 - 2019-05-07
+    * Update TrustStore and CertStore (The following Certificates were added to MOCCA):
+        * D-TRUST Root Class 3 CA 2 EV 2009
+        * D-TRUST CA 2-2EV 2016
+        * Thwate RSA CA 2018
+        * RapidSSL RSA CA 2018
+    * The BKU icon was updated
+* MOCCA 1.4.0 - 2018-09-25
+    * Update of PKI-Module and the CertSore to the latest version
+    * Changes to build standalone-installer for Java Version 11 and later
+        * Standalone installer for Windows (MSI), MacOS (DMG) and Linux (ZIP) are now available.
+    * New MOCCA update mechanism:
+        * MOCCA verifies now during startup if there is a newer version available and notifies the user if this is the case.
+    * Update of security-relevant libraries
+* MOCCA 1.3.34 - 2018-08-30
+    * New Certificates in the truststore:
+        * DSTRootCAX3
+        * DigiCertGlobalRootG2
+    * New Certificates in the certstore:
+        * GeoTrustRSACA2018
+        * ThwateTLSRSACAG1
 * MOCCA 1.3.33 - 2018-05-15
     * Bulk Signature Branch merged into Master Branch
     * Small Bug Fix: Error code 2000 when using Java 8